-- All models should be provided upon request by PCS in their preferred format until the WECC common format is available in the provider's preferred software. - RAS models should be provided if the affected elements are modeled in the case. - All models should identify the data owner by naming the models with the member system abbreviation and an underscore at the front. (e.g., "member system abbreviation_descriptive model name") - RAS models must be provided for all operations base cases.
+- 1. All models should be provided upon request by PCs in their preferred format until the WECC common format is available in the provider's preferred software. - 2.
+RAS models should be provided if the affected elements are modeled in the case. - 3.
+All models should identify the data owner by naming the models with the member system abbreviation and an underscore at the front. (e.g., "member system abbreviation_descriptive model name") - 4.
+RAS models must be provided for all operations base cases.
 These are denoted by an "-OP" in the base case compilation schedule.
 New models must be provided when the RAS are placed in use by the Operations department of each member, while existing models need only be updated when changes occur.
-PCS must notify WECC staff if any already provided models are no longer online and should be removed. - RAS data will be made available on the WECC website.
-It will only be accessible to those users who are logged in and authorized to access it.
+PCs must notify WECC staff if any already provided models are no longer online and should be removed. - 5.
+RAS data will be available on the WECC website.
+Only those users who are logged in and authorized may access it.